uldtot/wcioShop/README.md

 - Shop live site: https://kimvinberg.dk

 ### What is catalog mode / full shop mode
 Catalog mode is a catalog only, no purchasing is possible.
-Prices, and stock status is not displayed by default (but can be).
+Prices and stock status is not displayed by default (but can be).
 Full shop mode is a fully working site with purchasing.

 ## Issues / Bug report
 If you experience any errors, please report them at the link below.
 If you can provide screenshots too.